kumbulanit/t-sql/tech company/untitled/Module 1 - Introduction to Microsoft SQL Server 2016/Module1_Exercises.md

-# Module 1 Exercises: SQL Server 2016 Tools - TechCorp Solutions Database Foundation
+# Module 1 Exercises: SQL Server 2016 Tools

 ## Overview
-These exercises complement the lessons and lab activities for Module 1, focusing on SQL Server 2016 tools and basic administration using **TechCorp Solutions** as our business context.
-You'll work with realistic business scenarios while learning SQL Server architecture, editions, SSMS usage, and installation procedures.
+These exercises complement the lessons and lab activities for Module 1, focusing on SQL Server 2016 tools and basic administration.
+Complete these exercises to reinforce your understanding of SQL Server architecture, editions, SSMS usage, and installation procedures.

-## 🏢 Business Context: TechCorp Solutions
-**TechCorp Solutions** is a mid-sized technology consulting company with 145 employees, serving clients across various industries.
-Throughout these exercises, you'll work with their database infrastructure, learning SQL Server concepts through real-world business scenarios.

 ## Exercise Set 1: SQL Server Architecture (Lesson 1)